The New York Times Building: Form and facade

 The Times Building consists of two sections: the 52-story tower on the western portion of the site and a four-story podium occupying the eastern portion.
 The tower section covers about 24500 ft2, with dimensions of 196 by 157 ft.
 The corners of the tower are notched, creating a cruciform layout.
 The outer columns on the west and east elevations are recessed several feet into the building.
 The center bays of the north and south elevations are cantilevered slightly past the outermost columns to the north and south.
-The podium measures 197 by 240 ft.
+The podium measures 197 by 240 ft with an area of about 55000 ft2.
 The building contains a single basement level underneath the entire site, extending 15 ft below grade.

 There are three office entrances, one each on Eighth Avenue, 40th Street, and 41st Street.
 The facade consists of a glass curtain wall, with ceramic rods mounted on aluminum frames in front of the curtain wall.
 The facade was made by Benson Global, while the rods were subcontracted to a German sewer-pipe manufacturer.
 In designing the building, Piano said he was influenced by the massing of the Seagram Building, also in Midtown.

 Ceramic rods

-There are about 186,000 ceramic rods in the building.
+There are about 186,000 ceramic rods on the building's facade, which the architects referred to as "baguettes".
 The rods, measuring 1+5/8 in in diameter, are mounted about 2 ft in front of the curtain wall and are carried on aluminum "combs".
 The rods are made of aluminum silicate, a ceramic chosen for its durability and cost-effectiveness.
 The rods are intended to deflect heat and glare even if the glass panes were not tinted, and they can change color with the sun and weather.
 The rod spacing increases from the base to the top, adding transparency for the top 300 ft of the usable space.
 At each story, the rods contain a slight gap at eye level.
-The rods extend about 73 ft above the primary roof.
 On the north and south elevations, the screens extend slightly past the notched corners.
-The ceramic rods also rise to 840 ft, above the main roof.
+The rods extend about 73 ft or 92 ft above the primary roof; the screens on the west and east elevations are slightly shorter than those on the north and south elevations.
+The roof behind these rods contains mechanical equipment and was also supposed to include an unbuilt garden.